Munna Bhai M.B.B.S.: Plot

-Meanwhile, Munna also develops a friendly relationship with Dr. Suman, who works at the hospital, unaware that she is "Chinki", an ignorance she hilariously exploits.
-Munna uses old-fashioned kindness and love to 'cure' many patients at the hospital, including Karan, a suicidal youngster he met on his first day of college, and home surgeon Dr. Rustom Pawri's father, who at one point fell ill and short of a desire to live.
-He even arranges to bring a stripper inside the patient ward to cheer up Zaheer, a man dying from cancer who he befriends in the process.
+Munna simultaneously develops a friendly relationship with Dr. Suman, who works at the hospital, unaware that she is "Chinki", an ignorance she hilariously exploits to a point where he gives up on marriage plans with "Chinki" to exact revenge on Asthana after Suman sends her doctor friend to masquerade, and uses old-fashioned kindness and love to 'cure' many patients at the hospital, including Karan, a suicidal youngster he met on his first day of college, and Dr. Pavri's father, who at one point fell ill and short of a desire to live.
+He even thanks an underappreciated janitor and arranges to bring a stripper inside the patient ward to cheer up Zaheer, a man dying from stomach cancer who he befriends in the process.

-When Asthana learns about the stripper episode, he sees this as a potential reason to expel Munna on disciplinary grounds, but is unable to do so after Munna injures himself in order to stay back.
-However, when he does recover, the hospital staff, patients and students stand in Asthana's way and refuse to let Munna leave.
-Munna is then made to take a test in front of the entire college the next day to keep his enrolment.
-Later that night, Zaheer dies; still in shock, Munna gives up at a point during the test and leaves; in the process, Anand Banerjee, a paraplegic patient who has been brain-dead for the last 12 years, comes back to life.
+When Asthana learns about the stripper episode, he sees this as a potential reason to expel Munna on disciplinary grounds but fails to do so after Munna injures himself to stay back.
+However, after he recovers, the hospital staff, patients and students stand in Asthana's way and refuse to let Munna leave.
+Munna is then made to take a test before the entire college the next day to keep his enrollment.
+Later that night, Zaheer dies.
+Still in shock, Munna gives up at a point during the test and leaves saying he is not a doctor, but a street thug.
+Just as he leaves, Anand Banerjee, a paraplegic patient who has been brain-dead for the last 12 years, comes back to life.
+Suman realizes Munna as the miracle behind Anand's recovery and gives a heartfelt speech, defending his actions.
 Asthana, finally moved, is forced to change his opinion of Munna.

-Munna does not end up becoming a doctor, but news of his 'miraculous' treatments reaches his parents.
+Munna does not become a doctor, but news of his 'miraculous' treatments reaches his parents.
 They return to the city and forgive him.
-Munna ends up marrying Suman after learning of her true identity, and together, they open a real hospital in Munna's family village.
+Munna marries Suman after learning of her true identity as "Chinki", and together, they open a real hospital in Munna's family village.
+Circuit also gets married a year later and has a son nicknamed "Short Circuit".
+Asthana resigns as the dean and becomes the head doctor, employing Munna's methods, while Rustom succeeds him.
+As the film concludes, Anand, restored to normal mental health, narrates the story to a few children at the hospital as he is about to leave for Kolkata.